 Homestuck: Vriska loves to brag about her many "irons in the fire", but she doesn't appear to care if any of these schemes actually conflict; as long as she's got another pie to stick a finger in, she's as happy as a clam that's never heard of chowder.

 Nale has this as modus operandi, to the point where all his plans are regularly described as "needlessly complicated" by other characters.
 Case in point.
-Apparently, he inherited this from his mother (although she didn't rear him).
+As seen above, he inherited this from his mother (even though she didn't raise him).
 Even his class (multiclass Fighter/Thief/Sorcerer specializing in enchantment spells) is the same as a Bard (his twin brother Elan's class) but more complicated.